How to Become an Opening Act for a Major Artist

 - Shawn Mendes opened for Austen Mahone in 2014.

-Do opening acts get paid?
+How much do opening acts get paid?

 You can get paid as an opening act for a major artist, but it may not much.
 As Music Biz Academy discusses, ‘the money for openers and support acts may not be great depending on the main act’s budget’.